Cáceres, Spain: Middle Ages

 The privileges of the reconquered town were granted by Alfonso IX, configuring Cáceres as a royal town directly dependent on the Leonese Crown with no local government other than its own council.
 Through this jurisdiction, the Crown reserved a notable portion of land between the Order of Santiago and the Order of Alcántara.

-The town had a Jewish community in the Middle Ages, with at least two synagogues recorded before the expulsion of 1492.
-One is traditionally associated with the present site of the Hermitage of the Holy Spirit outside the city, although the basis of this tradition is uncertain.
-Archaeological research has identified another synagogue within the neighbourhood of San Antonio de la Quebrada, part of the former Jewish quarter.
-Following the segregation of Jewish housing in the 1480s, the community was forced to leave this quarter, and the synagogue was leased to a local resident, Diego de Mingolla, in exchange for an annual rent.
-After the expulsion, the property was confiscated by royal officials, but Mingolla appealed to the Crown, which ordered the synagogue and the adjoining houses to be sold so that the proceeds could cover his claims, with any remaining balance going to the royal treasury.

 Cáceres flourished during the Reconquista and the Discovery of the Americas, as influential Spanish families and nobles built homes and small palaces there, and many members of families from Extremadura participated in voyages to the Americas where they made their fortunes.

 In the 15th Century, the city suffered from internal disputes among the nobility.
 The Catholic Monarchs issued several ordinances and provisions to try to pacify the local nobles; The most notable was issued by Isabel I (Isabella I) in 1477, during her stay in the town during the War of the Castilian Succession, whereby it was established that the twelve aldermen of the council would become perpetual.
 The prohibition of stately properties in this jurisdiction prevented the formation of a strong nobility, leaving the town governed by a mesocracy of agricultural knights.

 The Old Town (Parte Antigua) still has its ancient walls; this part of town is also well known for its multitude of storks' nests.
 The walls contain a medieval town setting with no outward signs of modernity, conducive to many television shows and films being shot there.

 Stork nests on rooftops are a common sight in Old Town Cáceres.

 Cáceres was declared a World Heritage City by UNESCO in 1986 because of the city's blend of Roman, Moorish, Northern Gothic and Italian Renaissance architecture.
 Thirty towers from the Islamic period still stand in Cáceres, of which the Torre del Bujaco is the most famous.